FredTheDino/Hate/README.md

 But be warned, this is aimed to be a simple little game library or "engine" if you want to be technical.

+## Objectifying entities
+In this engine entities are just a collection of data being passed around, and it should be able to be passed around as fast as possible.
+This is why entities are past via refference and a refference should never be stored.
+Since they might get deleted when the frame ends and we don't want that to crash us, do we?

 ## What is it built with?
 The library is using OpenGL with GLEW, GLFW, maybe FreeType and OpenAL when that gets implemented.
 And I try to keep dependancies to a minimum to make it as portable and flexible ass possible.
 Other dependenies are included in the